Photo by Anna Hecker

 _________________________

 Get to know Jesus.
 He’s like no other figure of history.
 His works and teachings are amazing!
 If you’ve never read the Bible before, start with the New Testament, and read the four Gospels: Matthew, Mark, Luke, and John, beginning with Chapter 1 of each book.
 Don’t bounce around within any one book.
+Read it like you would read any other book.
 The word “gospel” means “good news.”

-Luke’s friend, Paul, spent some time with the 12 disciples after his conversion.
-Paul was very well educated and later became an evangelist and teacher, preaching across Europe and the Middle East.
-He wrote many of the books of the New Testament, originally as letters to the various churches.
+Jesus appeared to Paul after his resurrection from the dead.
+After Paul’s conversion, he spent some time with the 12 disciples.
+He was very well educated and later became an evangelist and teacher, preaching across Europe and the Middle East.
+He founded many new churches and later wrote letters to those churches.
+Many of these letters are also included in the New Testament.